Forums | Noonsite Home | Printable Page | Text Version | Search | Countries | News | General

 Once you have cleared in at a port, you are not allowed to sail to another port, except if you get a special cruising permit (at additional cost).

 There are many activities, tours and excursions available, all at additional cost.
-For the low-budget cruiser, there is good snorkling, swimming, hiking and awesome wild life to appreciate.
+For the low-budget cruiser, there is good snorkelling, swimming, hiking and awesome wildlife to appreciate.